 NHS bosses urging people to make healthy preparations for long, Easter Bank Holiday weekend

-NHS bosses are asking people to plan ahead for the Easter Bank Holiday weekend (Friday 29 March to Monday 1 April) by ordering any repeat prescriptions they might need, now.
+With the Easter Bank Holiday weekend (Friday 18th to Monday 21st April) approaching, the NHS is urging people to plan ahead by ordering any repeat prescriptions they might need, now.

 Using the NHS App is the quickest and easiest way to order repeat prescriptions at a time that is convenient to you, and it puts you in greater control of your own health.
 You can also use the App to choose at which pharmacy you’d like to collect your medication.
 You can also use it to track the progress of your order.